 2. Mardi Gras (New Orleans, USA) – one of the top cultural celebrations everyone needs to experience

-Mardi Gras in New Orleans is an electric festival which takes place over two weeks before Shrove Tuesday.
+One of the best things to do and see in New Orleans is to attend Mardi Gras.
+An electric festival which takes place over two weeks before Shrove Tuesday.
 It marks, in the Christian calendar, the feast and celebrations to be had before Lent begins on Ash Wednesday.

 1. Carnival (Rio de Janeiro, Brazil) – for the parade

-Spectacular displays of colour, costume, and carousing are bound to blow your mind at this festival that is, without a doubt, one of the cultural celebrations everyone needs to experience.
+Spectacular displays of colour, costume, and carousing are bound to blow your mind at this festival.
+This is, without a doubt, one of the cultural celebrations everyone needs to experience.